nomi811/clickable-icons-to-readme/README.md

 ---
 ```

-If you break down the code for one icon it is
+If you break down the code for one icon it is:

 `[![github](https://cloud.githubusercontent.com/assets/17016297/18654066/e5c135dc-7ea3-11e6-8cf6-6a8f628897bc.png)][1]`

-were the `[1]` at the end corresponds to the numbered link you create in the next step.
+where the `[1]` at the end corresponds to the numbered link you create in the next step.

 At the bottom of the file, create a numbered list for all your various account links.
 I'm talking about social media links, but it could be any type link.
 The code will be in this format: